googlefonts/googlefonts.github.io/gf-guide/metadata.md

 - `poster_md` is a phrase that has 8-12 chars.
 - `poster_lg` is a word that has 3-8 chars.

 Specimen samples are used as type ramp samples.
-The <nn> indicates the rendering size.
+The *&lt;nn&gt;* indicates the rendering size.

 - `specimen_48` is a sentence that has 60-70 chars.
 - `specimen_36` is a paragraph that has 100-120 chars.